PieLabs/pie-docs/developing/packaging.md

 > \* The PIE element source code can be placed in any directory as long as the `main` property in `package.json` points to the main module for this code.

-> Additional directories and files may be added at the discretion of the developer, but care should be taken so that only necesssry files are indluded with the package using the `files` property in package.json and `.npmignore` file as necessary.
+> Additional directories and files may be added at the discretion of the developer, but care should be taken so that only necessary files are included with the package using the `files` property in package.json and `.npmignore` file as necessary.